coletonodonnell/coleton.io/content/posts/algo.md

 #### Synopsis

 The grand finale, quite honestly this sort is definitely the weirdest, and probably the most complex.
-Basic principle is insert sort modified, where we form arrays based on gaps, eg.
+Basic principle is insert sort modified, where we form arrays based on gaps, e.g.

 ```
 A | 2   1   3   5   6